sixty-north/brooks/README.md

 ## Usage

-Clone and modify one of the existing Python modules in the `schedules` directory to descrive the simulation you want to run, the run the simulation with:
+Clone and modify one of the existing Python modules in the `schedules` directory to describe the simulation you want to run, the run the simulation with:

     $ cd brooks